Wadai Sultanate: Apogee

-After 1804, during the reign of Muhammad Sabun (r.
-1804 – c.
+After 1804, during the reign of Muhammad Sabun (1804 – c.
 1815), the Sultanate of Wadai began to expand its power as it profited considerably from its strategic position astride the trans-Saharan trade routes.
-A new trade route to the north was found, via Ennedi, Kufra and Jalu-Awjila to Benghazi, and Sabun outfitted royal caravans to take advantage of it.
+In 1805 Wadai conquered Bagirmi, killed its ruler, and captured and sold 20,000 people into slavery.
+Bagirmi was reduced to a tributary.
+Sabun further extended his rule south to Dar Sila and Dar Runga.
+Around 1809/10 a new trade route to the north was found by a traveller from Jala, linking Ennedi, Kufra and Jalu-Awjila to Benghazi, and Sabun outfitted royal caravans to take advantage of it.
+This freed Wadai from being economically dependent on Bornu and Darfur.
 He began minting his own coinage and imported chain mail, moukhalas, and military advisers from North Africa, along with using the wealth generated from the trade of exotic animals like giraffes, lions, antelopes and camels, with there also being the trade of elephants and their ivory to fill the state's treasury.
-Many kingdoms were either conquered or forced to become tributaries, giving horses for the cavalry and trade, servants for the Kolak along with slaves.
-Sabun's successors were less able than he, and Darfur took advantage of a disputed political succession in 1838 to put its own candidate in power in Ouara, the capital of Wadai.
+Sabun's death was followed by a period of intense instability, seeing six sultans in the 1820s and early 1830s, and Darfur took advantage of a disputed political succession in 1838 to put its own candidate (Muhammad al-Sharif) in power in return for tribute.